openxla/stablehlo/docs/generated/FuncBuilder.md

 Creates a new [`func.return`](https://mlir.llvm.org/docs/Dialects/Func/#funcreturn-funcreturnop) operation.

-This operation is a Regions Terminator.
+This operation is a Region's Terminator.
 It can only be called in a RegionBuilder function callback when constructing the body of an op.

 ```c++